RichardForshaw/resume/mkd-blog/docs/blog/articles/2026-06-behaviours-for-ai-driven-development.markdown

 ## Wrapping Up

-I have been experimenting a lot with Spec-Driven Development, which is certainly a big step up from straight-up vibe-coding or working on a function-by-function level.
+I have been experimenting a lot with Spec-Driven Development, which is certainly a big step up from straight-up vibe-coding or working on a function-by-function level with the current AI code generation tools.
 However for all its benefits there are still some shortcomings; while the cost of coding may be tending to zero, the cost of misunderstanding still remains high.

 The lessons I have learned overlap with the techniques above: